pranavmodx/modlang/README.md

 # Mod Programming Language
-Mod (or ModLang) is a minimal and toy programming language implemented in C++ and STL (Standard Template Library) without any other external dependencies.
+Mod (or ModLang) is a minimal, toy programming language implemented in C++ and STL (Standard Template Library) without any other external dependencies.
 It is dynamically typed and it's syntax is majorly influenced by C/C++, Python and JavaScript.
 It is currently an interpreted language and supports imperative - procedural programming.

 ## Features
 - Dynamically typed.